Sleepy Hollow (film): Musical score

-The film score was written and produced by Danny Elfman.
+The film score was composed by Danny Elfman.
 It won the Golden Satellite Award and was also nominated by the Las Vegas Film Critics.

 Release

+Distribution

+It is the first Mandalay Pictures film to be distributed by Paramount Pictures after they ended their collaboration with Sony Pictures Entertainment, they released the film in most territories through their joint venture company United International Pictures outside the United States.
+Pathé released the film in the United Kingdom, Ireland and France, Roadshow Films released the film in Australia and New Zealand, Village Films released the film in Greece and TriPictures released the film in Spain.

+Marketing

-To promote Sleepy Hollow, Paramount Pictures featured the film's trailer at San Diego Comic-Con International in August 1999.
+To promote Sleepy Hollow, Paramount Pictures featured the film's trailer at San Diego Comic-Con in August 1999.
 The following October, the studio launched a website, which Variety described as being the "most ambitious online launch of a motion picture to date."
-The site (sleepyhollowmovie.com) offered visitors live video chats with several of the filmmakers hosted by Yahoo!
-Movies and enabled them to send postcards, view photos, trailers and a six-minute behind-the-scenes featurette edited from a broadcast that aired on Entertainment Tonight.
-Extensive tours of 10 sets were offered, where visitors were able to roam around photographs, including the sets for the entire town of Sleepy Hollow, forest, church, graveyard and covered bridge.
-Arthur Cohen, president of worldwide marketing for Paramount, explained that the "Web-friendly" pre-release reports from websites such as Ain't It Cool News and Dark Horizons encouraged the studio to create the site.
-In the weeks pre-dating the release of Sleepy Hollow, a toy line was marketed by McFarlane Toys.
+The site offered visitors live video chats with several of the filmmakers hosted by Yahoo!
+Movies and enabled them to view photos from sets and behind-the-scenes footage.
+In the weeks before the movie's release, a toy line was marketed by McFarlane Toys.
 Simon & Schuster also published The Art of Sleepy Hollow (ISBN 0671036572), which included the film's screenplay and an introduction by Tim Burton.
 A novelization, also published by Simon & Schuster, was written by Peter Lerangis.